dbermond/screencast/README.md

     - `$ screencast myvideo.mp4`

-- Use default settings for a 1280x720 video from screen positon 200,234 with auto choosen output filename:
+- Use default settings for a 1280x720 video from screen positon 200,234 with auto chosen output filename:

     - `$ screencast -p 200,234 -s 1280x720 -u`